 With changing industrial development during the 19th Century, the area of Huyton Quarry expanded rapidly.
 Quarrying took place here, as did coal mining; the area at various times boasted a coarse earthenware pottery, an iron works, a gas works, a blue works, an electric lamp works and later a chairmaking factory.
 Short streets of terraced housing were built throughout this portion of the township to accommodate the workforce.

 Other places of worship appeared during the 19th Century.
-Park Hall the original Congregational Church in Huyton Hey Road, was built in 1856 with the attached school completed in 1861.
+In 1856, a Huyton Congregational Church was built in Huyton Hey Road, with an attached school completed in 1861.

-In 1890, a larger church at the junction of Victoria Road and Seel Road was built.
+In 1890, a larger congregational church at the junction of Victoria Road and Seel Road was built.

 Similarly, the original Roman Catholic Chapel of St. Agnes of 1856, was replaced by a modern style structure completed in 1965.